Convex Regularization for High-Dimensional Multi-Response Tensor Regression: Proofs

 \spro We use standard information-theoretic techniques developed in \cite{IbrHas81} and extended in ~\cite{YanBar99}.
 Let $\{A^1, A^2,\ldots,A^m \}$ be a set such that

 for all $\ell_1 \neq \ell_2$, and let $\widetilde{m}$ be a random variable uniformly distributed over the index set $[m] = \{1,2,\ldots,m\}$.

-Now we use a standard argument which allows us to provide a minimax lower bound in terms of the probability of error in a multiple hypothesis testing problem \citep[see, e.g.,][]{YanBar99,Yu} then yields the lower bound (write out steps here).
+Now we use a standard argument which allows us to provide a minimax lower bound in terms of the probability of error in a multiple hypothesis testing problem \citep[see, e.g.,][]{YanBar99,Yu} then yields the lower bound.

 where the infimum is taken over all estimators $\widetilde{T}$ that are measurable functions of $X$ and $Y$.

 Let $X = \{ X^{(i)}: i=1,\ldots,n\}$, $Y = \{ Y^{(i)}: i=1,\ldots,n \}$ and $E = \{ \epsilon^{(i)}: i=1,\ldots,n \}$.
 Using Fano's inequality \citep[see, e.g.,][]{Cover}, for any estimator $\widetilde{T}$, we have: